Posted on August 07, 2017

 As Kenneth Koch, Ken Ludwig, and others have argued, giving children emotionally gripping, complex literature can help their reading and writing grow by leaps and bounds.
 To help children engage with these works, Koch suggests:

-- Select literature with vivid, dramatic language, imagery, and characters
+- Selecting literature with vivid, dramatic language, imagery, and characters

-- Give children the chance to make the literature their own, using the texts as inspirations for their writing
+- Giving children the chance to make the literature their own, using the texts as inspirations for their writing

 When it comes to great world literature, we would also add:

-3. Build children's understanding of the particular cultures within which the works were written.
+3. Building children's understanding of the particular cultures within which the works were written.

 Below, we've provided suggestions of poems, stories, and graphic literature that work with a wide range of ages, from children to adults.
 When you click on a piece of literature, you'll find definitions of culturally specific words and other relevant information in the "About," "Context," and "Playlist" tabs.
 For creative writing suggestions modeled on the literature, just click the "Teaching Ideas" tab on the far right.